vmario89/CutOptim/README.md

+## INFO
+This is a modified fork repo to deal with recent compilation environment: MS Visual Studio IDE 2022 with Windows 10 SDK 10.0.18362.0.
+You can find a working, precompiled x64 executable in the release sub directory

 ## Presentation

 All the users of laser cutter have probably been confronted with the problem: my drawing does not fit in the wood sheet at my disposal or even in the laser cutter!
 To try to solve this problem, I started writing an optimization program for placing objects on a sheet.